sriram-yeluri/sriram-yeluri.github.io/README.md

 Color
 : Green

-To hide a page or section from the menu, set toc_hide: true in front matter.

-### Disabling the sidebar search box
-By default, the search box appears in both the top navigation bar and at the top of the sidebar left navigation pane.
-If you don’t want the sidebar search box, set sidebar_search_disable to true in config.toml
-`sidebar_search_disable = true`

 ### Docsy Documentation
 Docsy has its own user guide. use Hugo to generate and serve a local copy of the guide.